Rom Filing System — Developer's Guide

 rfs_bank3.asm — Memory Utilities (User ROM Bank 3)

-Role: Implements the D (hex dump), M (memory edit), and CP (memory copy) commands, which are available on all builds.
-The T2SD (tape to SD) and SD2T (SD to tape) commands are also implemented here but are only assembled for the RomDisk / picoZ80 builds — the SFD-700 build excludes them as there is no SD card.
+Role: Implements the D (hex dump), M (memory edit), CP (memory copy), IN (I/O port read), and OUT (I/O port write) commands, which are available on all builds.
+The DUC (SD card file dump), T2SD (tape to SD) and SD2T (SD to tape) commands are also implemented here but are only assembled for the RomDisk / picoZ80 builds — the SFD-700 build excludes them as there is no SD card.

 Memory editor (M): Presents each byte in turn, showing the address and current value.
 The user can type a new hex value (1 or 2 digits) and press Enter to write it, or press Enter alone to leave it unchanged.
 Pressing Ctrl+C or a specific escape sequence exits.